xiaoqingliu-o/Paleo-coordinate-reconstructions/README.md

 Zahirovic et al. (2022) rotation file in `GPlates_features/Rotations/` is obtained from https://doi.org/10.5281/zenodo.13899315. \
 This link also provides static polygon files (*.shp), but they’re not in the gpmlz format. \
-The *.gpmlz file `GPlates_features/StaticPolygons/`is obtained by converting the *.shp file using the GPlates application.
+The *.gpmlz file in `GPlates_features/StaticPolygons/`is obtained by converting the *.shp file using the GPlates application.

 ------------------------------------------------------------------------